 Defining the triple bottom line

-In the mid-1990s, serial entrepreneur John Elkington sought to measure the emerging concept of sustainability performance in corporate America.
-He used the triple bottom line as an accounting framework to go beyond the traditional measures of profits and shareholder value to include environmental and social dimensions.
-By focusing on comprehensive investment results along the intertwined dimensions of profits, people and the planet, TBL reporting can be a valuable tool in supporting sustainability goals.
+In the mid-1990s, serial entrepreneur and Volans co-founder John Elkington coined the phrase “triple bottom line” as he sought to measure the emerging concept of sustainability performance in corporate America.
+The triple bottom line expands the traditional accounting framework beyond measuring profits and shareholder value to include an organization’s environmental and social impact.

 According to Andrew Savitz, principal consultant at Sustainable Business Strategies, the triple bottom line “captures the essence of sustainability by both measuring the impact of an organization’s activities on the world … including both its shareholder values and its social, human and environmental capital.”

 “The core concept is sustainability here,” added Avinash Chandra, founder and CEO of BrandLoom.
 “In other words, it can be defined as meeting the needs of the present without compromising the ability of future generations to meet their own needs.”

 The 3 P’s of the triple bottom line

 The triple bottom line (TBL) is a sustainability-based accounting method that focuses on people, profit and planet.
 The triple bottom line differs from traditional reporting frameworks because it includes ecological and social aspects that are often difficult to measure.

 The idea is that by improving in any one sector, you’ll improve the company overall.
 The TBL pillars are also commonly called the three P’s: people, planet and profits.